World-class facilities to meet your research needs

 BioTechnology Institute (BTI)

 BTI provides advanced research, training, and university-industry interaction in biological process technology.
+Visit the BTI website.

 C-SPIN is a world-leading center that brings together top researchers from across the nation to develop technologies for spin-based computing and memory systems.
 Visit the C-SPIN website.

-The Center for Sustainable Polymers (CSP) focus on the science and technology of new sustainable plastics through research, education, and public outreach initiatives.
+The center focus on the science and technology of new sustainable plastics through research, education, and public outreach initiatives.
+Visit the CSP website.

 Characterization Facility (CharFac)

 The Characterization Facility is a multi-user, shared instrumentation facility for materials research spanning from nanotechnology to biology and medicine.
+Visit the CharFac website.

 CBI is an archives and research center dedicated to preserving information technology history as well as promoting and conducting research in the field.
+Visit the CBI website.

 The University of Minnesota CSE Shop designs, fabricates, welds, and repairs prototype and scientific research equipment.
 Visit the CSE Shop web page.

 The DTC integrates research, education, and outreach in digital design, computer graphics and visualization, telecommunications, intelligent data storage and retrieval systems, multimedia, data mining, scientific computation, and other digital technologies.
+Visit the DTC website.

 IPrime focuses on creating opportunities for industry professionals to collaborate with University of Minnesota students and researchers.
+Visit the IPrime website.

 The IEM is an interdisciplinary research organization that strengthens collaborative efforts between engineering and biomedicine at the University of Minnesota, and fosters collaborations with the medical device industry.
+Visit the IEM website.

 The IMA connects scientists, engineers, and mathematicians to address scientific and technological challenges in a collaborative, engaging environment to develop transformative new mathematics and its applications, while training the next generation of researchers and educators.
+Visit the IMA website.

 Minnesota Nano Center (MNC)

 The MNC is a state-of-the-art facility for interdisciplinary research in nanoscience and applied nanotechnology, offering tools to help researchers develop new micro- and nanoscale devices, such as integrated circuits, advanced sensors, microelectromechanical systems (MEMS), and microfluidic systems.
+Visit the MNC website.

-The Nanoporous Materials Genome Center (NMGC) discovers and explores microporous and mesoporous materials.
+The NMGC discovers and explores microporous and mesoporous materials.
 Towards that end, the NMGC develops state-of-the-art predictive modeling tools and employs them to increase the pace of materials discovery.
+Visit the NMGC website.

 MRSEC enables important areas of future technology, ranging from biomedicine, separations, and plastic electronics to security, renewable energy, and information technology.
+Visit the MRSEC website.

 NCED is a partnership of research and educational institutions, government agencies, and industry that research predictive Earth-surface science by integrating physical, biological, and social sciences to understand how landscapes and ecosystems evolve together.
+Visit the NCED website.

 St. Anthony Falls Laboratory (SAFL)

 SAFL is a premier fluid mechanics laboratory that uses the Mississippi River location to conduct interdisciplinary fluid mechanics research to develop science-based, sustainable, and practical solutions to environmental, renewable energy, and health problems.
+Visit the SAFL website.